external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp/ipu6.rst

 PSYS Objects
 ------------

-The PSYS driver registers one entity object and one event object.
-Both objects have the same name "PSYS0".
+The PSYS driver registers one entity object ("PSYS0") and one event object ("PSYS0-internal").
 The event object is registered under the entity object.
+It is visible to the user-space, but it is only used internally and operations should not explicitly depend on it.

 Requests
 ^^^^^^^^